- Wood, bamboo crafts

 Osaka-senshu traditional paulownia chest Osaka senshu kiri tansu

-An elegant appearance and solid quality wood
+Elegant and solid high-quality wood

-In the Edo Period, Osaka lay almost in the middle of Japan and due to the policies of the Edo shogunate had developed an expanded urban area.
-For this reason, Osaka as the center of commerce, earned the nickname of Tenka no Daidokoro (Kitchen of the Country).
-The strong development of commerce in Osaka is considered to have had a significant influence on the manufacture of Osaka Senshu Kiri Tansu in the late Edo Period.
-One reason for this is that tansu for storing a large number of articles were needed in such a commercial center.
-In addition, thanks to the development of agriculture in the Kinki Region, the increasing number of prosperous farmers created a demand for Kiri-tansu as status symbols displaying their wealth.
+The origin of Osaka Senshu Kiri Tansu is not clearly known, but as the name of an artisan making tansu (chest of drawers) appears in Naniwazuru, a literary work written more than 300 years ago, it is assumed that the basis of the craft had already been established by the mid-Edo Period.
+During the Edo Period, as Osaka was located almost in the middle of Japan and due to the policies of the Edo shogunate, they had developed as an expanded urban area and became the center of commerce, earning the nickname of Tenka no Daidokoro meaning "Kitchen of the Country".
+The strong development of commerce in Osaka is considered to have had a significant influence on the production of Osaka Senshu Kiri Tansu in the late Edo Period.
+This is because tansu was necessary for storing a large number of articles in the land of commerce, and in addition, thanks to the development of agriculture in the Kinki region, the increasing number of prosperous farmers created a demand for kiri-tansu as status symbols to display their wealth.

 General Production Process